Seasonality trends impact publishers throughout the year, irrespective of location and size.

 Publishers who have been in the industry for some time must be aware that ad revenue is impacted by several factors.
 The ideal way to optimize ad revenue is to pay attention to all such factors and optimize your website accordingly.
 One of the key factors that affect ad revenue is seasonality.

 As a publisher, you might have noticed that during some months, your revenue increases or decreases noticeably.
-This is due to ad revenue seasonality.
+This is due to publisher trends in ad revenue.

 While publishers may not be able to control the onset of seasonality effects, they can definitely optimize ad revenue to some extent.
 We have curated this blog to help publishers understand seasonal trends in terms of revenue and preventive measures that they can take.